calvached/Dragon_Blaster_Pro/README.md

 ## Configuration

-Clone the repo
+Clone the repo then execute:
-Then execute:
 ```
 bundle install
 ```